Rules for the 2020 Novi Jaguar Invitational

-REGISRTATION-Registration will be held Friday, May, 2019 at the Novi Sheraton 21111Haggerty Road, Novi, MI.
-THERE WILL BE NO REGISTRATION OUT AT THE FIELDS.
+REGISRTATION- THERE WILL BE NO REGISTRATION OUT AT THE FIELDS.
+Registration is online at email@example.com or mailed to 24404 Catherine Industrial Suite 310 Novi, MI 48375.
 Teams are required to have two copies of their stamped roster, pass card for each player, liability form, risk management cards for coaches and managers and if applicable, guest player rosters and pass card and permission to travel for foreign teams and out of state teams.
 Teams must be able to show proof of medical release forms for each player attending the tournament as well as concussion certificates for coaches and parent and athlete concussion information sheet for each player attending tournament.

-RISK MANAGEMENT: The Michigan Jaguars FC and Jaguar Invitational adhere to the Michigan State Youth Soccer Association Risk Management policies: These can be found at the MSYSA website (www.michiganyouthsoccer.org), PROGRAMS, RISK MANAGEMENT.
+RISK MANAGEMENT: The Michigan Jaguars FC and Jaguar Invitational adhere to the Michigan State Youth Soccer Association Risk Management policies: These can be found at the MSYSA website ( http://www.michiganyouthsoccer.org/Page872.aspx),.
 MSYSA registered teams will be required to present risk management cards for coaches, assistant coaches and team managers.
 Non-MSYSA team need to bring their organization’s equivalent to the MSYSA risk management card

 It is required that non-MYSA teams show proof of medical insurance to the tournament when requested.